 Sentry’s struggle to contain his dark side is what makes him so compelling.
 His mental instability makes him flawed and vulnerable.
 Like Superman, he was meant to represent hope, but his origins are much darker.
 Before becoming the Sentry, Reynolds was a drug addict who broke into a lab with a friend and stumbled across the serum that gave him his powers.
 After transforming, he accidently destroyed the lab and killed everyone inside.
 Reynolds buried his guilt, forgetting he was a thief and addict.
 He blamed everything on ‘a boogyman’ that turned into the Void.

 The Void can be used as a metaphor for mental illness.
 It’s the idea that your darkest thoughts have come to life and there’s nowhere to run.
 Rather than confront his problems, Reynolds tried to separate himself from them, leading to the creation of the Void.
+The kind of mental illnesses that Reynolds suffers from are the kind that psychiatrists deal with on a regular basis.

 When thinking about human nature, Sentry’s struggle is relatable.
 We’re all capable of being kind or cruel, compassionate or selfish.
 Reynolds’ super humanity eroded his humanity, making him one of the most tragic characters in the Marvel Universe.